eelcodijkstra/trello-test/notes.md

 > This is another approach than taken by XXX: in that case, a regular sampling of the board takes place.

+## Conventions

+* the description of a board is given by the description (`desc`) of a card named `About`.
+    * Trello does not have an option to add a description to a board; this use of a special card aims to address this.
+    * Usually, this card is the first card on a board: first position in the first column.
+For the software, only the name of the card is relevant, not its position.
+* the description of a board (on the card `About`) may contain a link to the original board, from which this board is copied ("Copy Board").
+This link is represented as a Markdown link, with `Original` as label: `[Original](...url of original board...)`.
+    * the description of a board is in Markdown notation, similar to comments etc. on a card.
+* for the *module boards*, we use some special conventions:
+    * the template for the module is given by a special board;
+    * a student board is a copy of this template board (Copy Board);
+    * the `Original` link of a student board is made to refer to the module template;
+    * the module template board contains the lessons and tasks to be done as part of the module;
+    * the lessons and tasks are given by cards with names starting with `Les` or `Opdracht`.
+    * in the template, these cards should be placed in the list `Backlog`, the other lists must be empty.

 ## Other work